ayoub-z/HU_WebShop_GP/README.md

 Now, run huw.sh and huw_recommend.sh, and navigate to 127.0.0.1:5000.
 There you will see the frontend, and you can check the recommendations.

-Currently we're implementing 3 different recommendations and 1 default recommendation on the webpage:
+Currently we're implementing 3 different recommendations and 1 default recommendation on the webpages:
 1. On the homepage you will find the default recommendation ("**Simple algorithm**").
 2. On the category page we have implemented the **Category based popularity recommendation** recommendation.
 3. On the product page we have implemented the **Score-based filter vergelijkbare producten** recommendation.